5 ingredients for getting children to help tidy

 Use story & song to support you.

-Songs can serve as wonderful transition tools.
+Songs can serve as excellent transition tools.
 You don’t need anything fancy and can make something up!
 If you sing the same song each time you begin to tidy, your children will begin to hear the song as the tidying-up request.
 You may not even have to ask them directly anymore!

 Singing while cleaning is a wonderful way to keep it light, fun, and enjoyable.